Where to work, when home isn't working

-For those used to hot-desking and minimalist spaces, this eight-storey building fits the bill.
-It has a dark, glossy lobby that's no stranger to buzzy corporate parties, and an open concept third level that's hosted the likes of Startup Grind and Elance, making it quite a focus for those on trend with the local scene.
+For those used to hot-desking and minimalist spaces, co-working space veteran The Co. easily fits the bill.
+They are no stranger to buzzy corporate types and creatives alike, and offers offices at either their OG High Street building or at Duxton.
 Individual desks go for $45 a day, $350 for 10 visits a month and $600 monthly, while a swanky office suite can set you back $700-990 per person.

-This community working space for fitness, health and wellness professionals spans across several floors of 79 Anson Road.
-Rather than the usual desks and meeting rooms, you’ll find a fully-equipped gym, yoga studios, consultation rooms, and even a boxing ring.
+This community working space for fitness, health and wellness professionals has two locations—spanning across several floors of 79 Anson Road, as well as at a compound in Dempsey's Loewen cluster.
+Rather than the usual desks and meeting rooms, you’ll find fully-equipped gyms, yoga studios, consultation rooms, and even a boxing ring.
 Joining fee varies depending on the type of professional service you offer.
 Or just join as a member to use the facilities and attend classes.

 A pleasing mix of design-meets-minimalism, co-working space The Company Singapore (formerly District6) has opened its oak wood doors conveniently in the heart of City Hall.
 The 10,000 sq ft space is designed with floor-to-ceiling windows and glass doors, but office decor is kept to a minimum, to allow tenants the freedom to personalize their space however they want.
-Open 24 hours, the work space offers flexi and fixed desks, private studios, private offices, small meeting rooms and dedicated phone booths, plus an event space that fits 100.
+Open 24 hours, the work space offers everything from private studios and offices, to small meeting rooms and dedicated phone booths, plus an event space that fits 100.
 A Kyoto-based specialty coffee bar is stationed in-house to provide your daily cuppa, complimentary to members.

 Arguably Singapore’s smartest co-working space, Distrii’s magic lies in its proprietary app.
 It is all at once the key to your co-working office and your locker, the place to book shared meeting spaces, a video conferencing tool, a business social network, a team collaboration platform, and even where managers can handle attendance and leave approval.
 Besides the awesome app, Distrii has all the usual bells and whistles that make co-working spaces fun.
 Across seven floors of space they hold regular events, house breakout spaces with exercise bikes and foot massage mats, has an in-house cafe in the form of Mellower Coffee, and burger bar Hans im Gluck on level one.
 Distrii is highly suited for bigger startups and SMEs.
 They offer flexible, dedicated office spaces that can be customised to your liking—just let their in-house architects and engineers know what you want.
 But even if you’re a lone freelancer, private fixed desks ($750) and hot desking ($550) options are available too.